AtulKumar0001/Atm-management/README.md

 Withdrawal limit: $50,000.

+Admin deposit limit: 300k

 If a user enters an incorrect password, the account will be locked for 10 minutes.

 Only the administrator can delete, lock, show all accounts, or unlock the user account.

+If the total balance of the user and admin is below 75k, then it will print a message saying the balance is below 75k.

 A timeout function.
 If the user doesn't enter any input for 30 seconds, then the program will exit.Implemented on Login and change password panel (can be implemented on other panel too)